A Luxurious Weekend at Ballynahinch Castle Hotel

 What to Do: If you’re looking to spend some time outside the castle grounds there are many attractions in the area that are worth visiting.
 Ballynahinch Castle Hotel is located near the Connemara Loop, 50 miles of breathtaking scenery and tiny towns.
 Or opt for a smaller loop and drive around the N59 through Letterfrack and Clifden.
 One of the must-see places in this area is the Kylemore Abbey & Gardens (read my post on that here).
 For the John Wayne fans, keep an eye out on the N59 near Oughterard for a tiny sign that points out The Quiet Man Bridge.
 If you blink you’ll miss it!

 When to Go: I recommend the springtime, though fall would be nice as well.
 In May the lambs are running around the fields and while it’s still a bit rainy it’s also before the peak tourist season so the roads and attractions are less crowded.
 Dress in layers and always bring a rain jacket or umbrella with you even if the skies are sunny.

 Child Friendly?
 Children of all ages are welcome and those under 2 stay free but I wouldn’t call Ballynahinch child friendly.
 There aren’t many activities for children at the hotel unless they’re interested in fly fishing.
 The televisions in the rooms are dated and we never even used ours during our stay.
 For this reason I would only recommend stay at Ballynahinch with older kids.
 If you’re traveling with little ones I would recommend staying in lively Galway.

 Planning a trip to Ireland?
 You might find these other posts helpful!

-This post contains affiliate links.
+This post contains affiliate links and advertising.
 I receive compensation for purchases made using these links to help support the running of Travel Fearlessly.
 These affiliate programs do not affect the price you pay for these products or services.